Art. 1 - Participation:

 A. Absolutely.
 If you send us the list of your Group members, it will be added to the Contest database.
 Thus your list members will be immediately recognized by the other participants and it will help to reduce errors during log checking.

+A forth column with an email address will be welcome if any.
 Please contact us at email@example.com to receive simple instructions.

 Q. I decided to join the contest at the last moment.
 Can I take part even if though I am not registered in the Contest database?